Crystal Ballin’: Eight For Omaha In 2020Analysis

 On the mound, Chris McMahon and Slade Cecconi have premium stuff and figure to make big jumps forward in 2020.
 Strike-throwing bulldog Brian Van Belle also returns to the rotation, and Tyler Keysor (a 40th-round pick) should give Miami a fourth quality starting option.
 Daniel Federman and Gates will be expected to anchor a bullpen that needs to improve its depth, but a strong recruiting class headlined by blue-chipper Alex McFarlane will provide reinforcements.

-Tim Tadlock has built such a machine that the Red Raiders should remain the team to beat in the Big 12 even after losing first-rounder Josh Jung, fellow All-American Cameron Warren, seventh-round dynamo Gabe Holt and key arms Caleb Kilian, Taylor Floyd and John McMillon.
+Tim Tadlock has built such a machine that the Red Raiders should remain the team to beat in the Big 12 even after losing first-rounder Josh Jung, fellow All-American Cameron Warren, seventh-round dynamo Gabe Holt and key arms Caleb Kilian and Taylor Floyd.
 The Red Raiders will still be loaded with premium speed (led by Dylan Neuse and Max Marusak).
 Dru Baker and Brian Klein will be back to anchor the infield defense, while Braxton Fulford is back behind the plate.
 Kurt Wilson, Tanner O’Tremba, Cody Masters and Easton Murrell are all capable of taking steps forward offensively, giving Tech the foundation for a deep, dangerous lineup.

 Micah Dallas emerged as Tech’s ace as a freshman, and he’ll be back to anchor the rotation, along with flame-thrower Bryce Bonnin.
 Clayton Beeter, Dane Haveman, Connor Queen and possibly Wilson should form the backbone of a strong bullpen.
+Fireballer John McMillon elected to return for his senior year and could vie for a rotation spot or make the ‘pen even stronger.
 The Red Raiders need some other arms to emerge — but they always seem to do just that in Lubbock.
 An obvious breakout candidate is rising sophomore lefthander Mason Montgomery, a blue-chip recruit who struggled with his control as a freshman.
 Another year of seasoning should do him plenty of good.

 Can the reigning national champs get back to the CWS even after losing a boatload of talent to pro ball?
 It might depend how the draft shakes out; Vanderbilt had 13 players drafted, and it remains uncertain how many of them will sign.
 The biggest question marks are eligible sophomores Philip Clarke (ninth round) and Pat DeMarco (17th round), who both have enough leverage to return for another year at Vandy to improve their draft stocks — or they could end their college careers as national champs and head to pro ball.
 If both are back, Vandy’s offense should be prolific once again, because there are some other very good piece in place, led by first-team All-American Austin Martin.
 Speedster Cooper Davis should thrive in an everyday role as a catalyst atop the order, and Vandy needs big steps forward from third baseman Jayson Gonzalez and center fielder Isaiah Thomas, both of whom have tantalizing tools but just haven’t gotten significant playing time behind all of Vanderbilt’s veterans.
 Expect catcher Ty Duvall and second baseman Harrison Ray to return, giving Vandy two valuable complementary players with plenty of starting experience.